 Gaming genre popularity can be surprising and is useful to interpret trends in the video games industry and to analyse what might do well in the next gaming cycle.
 21.9% of respondents enjoyed playing action/adventure video games, which ties into the idea of playing video games as escapism.
 The more outlandish and dramatic the action piece, the greater the level of escapism.
 These range from Assassin’s Creed to Red Dead Redemption 2 and even the Spider-Man video game, which alludes to a world in where people love delve into their inner super-powers.
 The scope for action/adventure games can be varied and engage a wide cross-section of gamers.

-17.6% chose casual games, such as Candy Crush, Angry Birds, or even video slots – anything that doesn’t require a lot of time to play and can be done on the go.
+17.6% chose casual games, such as Candy Crush, Angry Birds, or even online slots – anything that doesn’t require a lot of time to play and can be done on the go.
 The high response rate here indicates that gaming preferences have evolved as we use gaming as a way to mitigate against boredom and to fill free time, without having to delve too deeply into it.
 16.9% of people chose strategy games, while 14.7% chose sports games – both of which have dedicated fanbases.

 Surprisingly, only 9% opted for battle royale games, of which Fortnite is the most popular.
 The low level of positive responses here could be due to the fact that battle royale might be a new addition to gamers’ favourites, while more established games take pride of place in other genres.
 Only a slight increase of 11% chose RPGs, which suggests that the RPG fanbase is smaller, yet each individual gamer is more dedicated.